makrai/notes/vazquez-romero20-depress-speech-ensamb-cnn.md

     * arousal, valence, expectancy, and power
     * in all the challenges [8,9,10,11,12]
-* we follow the guidelines of the Depression Classification Sub-Challenge (DCC) at the 2016 Audio–Visual Emotion Challenge (AVEC) [10]
+* we follow the guidelines of the Depression Classification Sub-Challenge (DCC) at the 2016 Audio-Visual Emotion Challenge (AVEC) [10]
   * we focus on audio information
   * ensemble of Convolutional Neural Networks (CNNs)
-  * inputs to them are speech log-spectrograms
+  * inputs are speech log-spectrograms
   * As in the DCC sub-challenge, the English-speakers database DAIC-WOZ [13]

 # 2 The SOTA of the automatic depression detection, CNNs and ensemble methods